 - Community Health Worker Programs—Creating and nurturing educational programs that provide community health workers with the tools and resources they need to assist their patients make healthy food choices

-- Fruit and Vegetable Prescription Program (FVRx)—Developing and funding this Wholesome Wave program that seeks to effect dietary and behavior change in families by connecting local health clinics and their low-income patients to nutrition education and fresh food incentives for their local farmers’ markets
+- Fruit and Vegetable Prescription Program (FVRx)—Developed and funded this Wholesome Wave program that sought to effect dietary and behavior change in families by connecting local health clinics and their low-income patients to nutrition education and fresh food incentives for their local farmers’ markets

 Helping farmers stay on their land always informs the work of the NMFMA.